 Dropping dead down the aeroplane soared straight up, curved in a loop, raced, sank, rose, and whatever it did, wherever it went, out fluttered behind it a thick ruffled bar of white smoke which curled and wreathed upon the sky in letters.
 But what letters?
 A C was it? an E, then an L?
 Only for a moment did they lie still; then they moved and melted and were rubbed out up in the sky, and the aeroplane shot further away and again, in a fresh space of sky, began writing a K, an E, a Y perhaps?

-The plane is an image of the narrative itself, flying all around modern London, a technology that barely pre-existed the twentieth century at all, inscribing an ambiguous message (one with no single K-E-Y) across our eyes.
+The plane is an image of the narrative itself, flying all around modern London, a technology that barely pre-existed the 20th century at all, inscribing an ambiguous message (one with no single K-E-Y) across our eyes.

 Another modern experience Woolf insists upon in her novel is that of the Great War: the novel is an ensemble piece, but its co-protagonist, alongside the titular heroine, is the shell-shocked veteran Septimus Warren Smith.
 Smith is a member of the lower middle class who went to London for a clerkship and culture.
 His love of literature and of his literature lecturer, Miss Isabel Pole, lures him to a war he had supposed would be romantic but proved apocalyptic: